OuterHavenLLC/App/README.md

 ### Congressional Notes
 * Members of Congress may now contribute Congressional Notes to add context.
-* Congressional Notes may be voted upon, and the Note with the highest rating will be attached to the Articles and Status Updates until another overtakes it.
+* Congressional Notes may be voted upon, and the Note with the highest rating will be attached to the Articles, Forum Posts, and Status Updates until another overtakes it.

 ### Re:Search
 * Refined content visibility across the platform.